vvatikiotis/npm-pop/Readme.md

 - `npm start`

 We can use ES6.
 Transpilation by Babel on the fly, there's no build step to produce ES5 transpiled files.

+Use `npm` to install packages necessary for the development process, e.g. linters, gulp, etc. Use `jspm` to install client application packages, e.g. react, underscore, etc.